-Determi- nation Resource Rationale for Determination health standards as specific leasing doc address in CFR 43 part 4100, subpart 4180 would require site specific analysis beyond the scope of this sument.
-Parcel Number Grazing Allotments 035 Castle Peak 050 Little Desert, Eight Mile Possible effects ma Individual NEPA a improvement proje y also occur to existing range improvements.
+Determi- nation Resource Rationale for Determination health standards as specific leasing doc address in CFR 43 part 4100, subpart 4180 would require site specific analysis beyond the scope of this rument.
+Parcel Number Grazing Allotments 035 Castle Peak 050 Little Desert, Eight Mile Possible effects ma Individual NEPA a y also occur to existing range improvements.
 Both parcels have existing water developments present. y also occur to other Range Improvement Projects throughout the three federal grazing allotments. nalysis documents would analyze the site specific impacts to the livestock grazing operations, range cts and rangeland health standards.
-5,000 feet to upwa Allotments identif through authority ards of 5,500 feet in elevation.
+5,000 feet to upwa Allotments identif through authority e lease parcels covers would range from desert salt shrub, sage steppe.
+Elevation ranges from around ards of 5,500 feet in elevation.
 Most areas are located within the 5-8 inch annual precipitation zone.
-The within the lease sale parcels will have grazing permits continued with existing terms and conditions determined within the Federal Land Policy Management Act amendment, until those grazing permits hrough site-specific NEPA documents analyzing the current and on-going oil and gas activities.
+Fied within the lease sale parcels will have grazing permits continued with existing terms and conditions determined within the Federal Land Policy Management Act amendment, until those grazing permits hrough site-specific NEPA documents analyzing the current and on-going oil and gas activities.
 NP Wild Horses and Burros The parcels do not t intersect herd areas or herd management areas.
-David Gordon April 1, 2020 Lands an d Minerals reviews and verifi- to be avoided the ould have no effect on property boundaries.
+David Gordon April 1, 2020 Lands an nd Minerals reviews and verification to be avoided the s ould have no effect on property boundaries.
 In accordance with WO IM 2011-122, cadastral survey es the legal land descriptions prior to lease issuance.
 Stone monuments may be present and would need same as metal cap monuments.
 Detailed land surveys may be warranted at the APD stage.
 BMPs, SOPs nitigation may be applied at the APD stage as COAs.
 NI Lands/Access 50 have existing rights-of-way, coordination with existing right-of-way holders in the proposed lease ur if their right-of-way would be affected.
-Patrick Ahrnsbrak 4/13/2020 - imed roads are within lease parcels 035 and 050.
-Coordination with Uintah County would need to occur be upgraded and to determine if other permits are required.
+Patrick Ahrnsbrak 4/13/2020 imed roads are within lease parcels 035 and 050.
+Coordination with Uintah County would need to occur of be upgraded and to determine if other permits are required.
 Notices: UT-LN-83 on parc cels 035 and 050.